 Bank swallows are smallish swallows with grayish-brown plumage on the head, back, wings, and tail.
 The flight feathers of the wings and tail have a slightly darker plumage color and there is a brown band that stretches across the breast.
 The chin, throat, belly, and undertail coverts are white.
 Juveniles may have buffy or whitish upperparts and a pink wash to the throat.
 Their tails are slightly notched.
+(Garrison, 1999)

 Bank swallows can be confused with other, small brownish swallows.
 In North America this includes northern rough-winged swallows, which lack the breast band, and juvenile tree swallows, which are larger and differ in some plumage characteristics.
 Bank swallows may also be distinguished by their voice and their flight pattern: they hold their wings at a sharp angle in flight and use quick, flicking wing beats.

 Bank swallows, or sand martins as they are known in Europe and Asia, are one of the few small perching birds that are found throughout most of the world.
 They migrate between breeding and wintering ranges.
 In the summer, breeding season they are found where suitable nesting areas are (see Habitat).
 In the Americas, bank swallows breed throughout much of Alaska and Canada to the maritime provinces and south to the mid-Atlantic United States, throughout much of the Appalachian chain, along the Ohio River Valley to Missouri, west throughout much of Kansas, along the Rocky Mountain Chain into New Mexico, and in the mountainous regions of Utah, Nevada, and northeastern California.
 They also breed along the Rio Grande river in Texas and northern Mexico.
 In winter, American populations migrate to South America and along the western coastal slopes of Mexico.
-In Europe and Asia they winter in the north from the British Isles east to Siberia and south to north Africa, the Middle East, and southeastern China.
+In Europe and Asia they summer in the north from the British Isles east to Siberia and south to north Africa, the Middle East, and southeastern China.
 They winter in the Arabian Peninsula and throughout Africa and Madagascar.

 Their scientific name, Riparia riparia, means "river bank river bank" and refers to the preferred breeding habitat of bank swallows.
 They nest in small to large colonies in soft banks or bluffs along rivers, streams, and coastal areas.
 They prefer the eroding banks of slow, winding rivers and streams.
 They also use sandy coastal bluffs or cliffs.
 Man-made habitats are now also used, including gravel pits, quarries, and road cuts.
 They are found from sea level to 2100 meters elevation, but most are found in lowland river valleys and coastal areas.
 Important foraging habitats include wetlands, large bodies of water, grasslands, agricultural areas, and open woodlands.
 Bank swallows mainly migrate along large bodies of open water, such as marshes, coastal areas, estuaries, and large rivers.
 In winter they are seen mainly in open habitats with large bodies of water and grasslands, savannas, or agricultural areas.